realmagicgreen/magicgreenastro/src/content/posts/biodegradable-indonesian-plastic.md

 show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: bio plastic # lowercase, max 12 digits, including spaces
 flag: # new or other...
-ad: true # use 'true' to have post displaying AD
+ad: false # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty
 photography: "Unknown"